 Cambodia is mainly a Buddhist country.
 There are temples (called Wats), everywhere in the county.
 These are mainly used during religious holidays and for funerals.
 The Buddhist religion stresses tolerance for all views and is never associated with violence.
 Most households and businesses light incense during the evening and say a quick prayer.
 Other than that, there are no special considerations for this culture other than when meeting a Monk at a Wat or on the street.
 The policy when meeting a monk is generally one of humility and respect.

 Food in Cambodia is mostly meats, fish, vegetables and fruits (and of course, rice).
 Freshwater fish can be found everywhere in the country, and seafood is plentiful around the coast and in the big cities (especially, SihanoukVille.).
-Meat, such as chicken, beef, fish and pork is served at all meals.
+Meat, such as chicken, beef, fish and pork is served at every meal.
 Rice is plentiful here (as is French bread).
 You will see along the streets, fruit vendors and snack sellers pushing a cart, or carrying food on their heads.
 If you're not used to the food here, it's best to drink only bottled or canned drinks and avoid uncooked foods or fruits that are not peeled.
 All the foods in the resorts and Western owned restaurants are generally safe to eat.

 Electricity in Cambodia is 220 Volt and not always reliable.
 All the resort hotels in the country have 24 hour electricity backed up by generators.